itaysnir/itaysnir.github.io/_posts/2022-11-07-networking-configuration-notes.markdown

 ## NUMA Nodes (Cores) - PCIe

 For NUMA system, there is an importance of the chosen affinity core. \
-We would like to perform all of our benchmark tests under the same core, the one on which the NIC operation resides.
+In order to achieve maximal results, we would like to perform all of our benchmark tests on the same core along with the NIC.

 ### lspci